edefalque/signalk-stripcharts/README.md

 The application subscribes to the Signal K server deltas for all the paths in the set.
 The values are then continuously collected and aggregated for all charts in a set (using the Streaming WebSocket API).

 Different sources may provide data for the same path; as needed, the `path` property may be extended to filter a specific source, e.g. `navigation.speedOverGround[gps.1]`.
-Sources corresponding to a path on your Signal K server can be obtained from the launch menu provided that the corresponding instrument is on and connected.
+The sources corresponding to a path on your Signal K server can be obtained from the launch menu provided that the corresponding instrument is on and connected.
 A certain path may be listed several times in the chart specs, e.g.:
 ```javascript
 { path: "navigation.speedOverGround[gps.1]", AVG: "SOG1" },
 { path: "navigation.speedOverGround[gps.2]", AVG: "SOG2" },